-Coping and Caregiving for GVHD
+Coping and Caregiving for Someone With Chronic GVHD

-Living with chronic graft-versus-host disease (GVHD) can increase emotional distress, which may impact many aspects of life, including home life, work life and relationships.
+Living with chronic graft versus host disease (GVHD) can increase emotional distress, which may impact many aspects of life, including home life, work life and relationships.
 But GVHD does not only affect the patient; it also affects their partner, family and friends.

 Caregivers can be as distressed as the person diagnosed with GVHD.
 Even the most supportive caregivers can have a difficult time knowing what to say, what kind of comfort to provide and where to find help.
 For these reasons, it is essential for patients and caregivers to learn how to work together to manage the stressors inherent to illness.